DallasCarraher/newsAgg/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## The React App

-In the project directory, you can run:
+In the main directory, you can run:

 ### `npm start`